Mixed voting model decided for Whakatū Nelson22/10/2021 10:24am

 The wards are broken down as follows:

-Central Ward – comprises the northern, central and eastern parts of the region (and adjacent inlets as well as Waimea Inlet south of Nelson Airport).
+Central Ward – comprises the northern, central and eastern parts of the region.

 Stoke-Tāhunanui Ward – comprises the southern urban part of the region.